My notes on adding apps to Apple app store

 ⚠️️ Important: https://github.com/whitef0x0/app-store-checklist

 Here’s how to submit your app to the Apple App Store:

-- Create an iOS distribution provisioning profile and distribution certificate, follow the instructions provided by Apple’s documentation.
+- To create an iOS distribution provisioning profile and distribution certificate, follow the instructions provided by Apple’s documentation.

-- Create an App Store Connect record for your app (Add new app)
+- Create an App Store Connect record for your app by adding a new app.

 - The first build of your app must be approved by TestFlight App Review (This build is automatically sent for review when you add it to a group.)